Get the best protection for your eyes

-Special protection for the eye is also very important for certain occupational activities.
+Special protection for the eye is also very important for certain occupations.
 The following pose a hazard:

-- Dust, splinters, shavings or liquid particles that develop during grinding, sandblasting and cutting work as well as caulking and chiselling work.
+- Dust, splinters, shavings or liquid particles can develop during grinding, sandblasting and cutting work as well as caulking and chiseling work.
 Working with explosive-actuated tools, fluid apparatuses or steam-jet degreasers is also dangerous;

 - Corrosive or irritant substances, for example when working with acids and alkaline solutions and when mixing and applying adhesives and coating materials using the spraying and spray coat method;